 You should also consider that music, like any other form of entertainment, is just that: entertainment.
 If you’re worried about what your friends might think: let it go.
 The only thing that matters is how the music makes you feel, that’s it.

 It is perfectly fine to embarrass everyone around you by singing Shake it Off if you want to, or to fire up the old pop jams of the ’90s and ’00s.
+Sometimes listening to an awful song can be enjoyable because of how much it stinks.
 Like I said earlier, the right song is usually more about the emotional payoff than it is about the music itself.
 So don’t overthink it, have fun!

 If you’ve found other ways to find new music, be sure to reach out to us on Twitter to share your finds, sometimes a recommendation from a friend is all you need to break your musical rut.